facelessuser/pyspelling/docs/src/markdown/index.md

 ## Overview

 PySpelling is a module to help with automating spell checking with [Aspell][aspell].
-You can setup different spelling tasks for different file types and filter the content as needed.
+It is essentially a wrapper around the Aspell command line utility, and allows you to setup different spelling tasks for different file types and filter the content as needed.
+It also allows you to do more advancing filtering of text via plugins since Aspell's filters are limited to a handful of types with limited options.

 PySpelling is not designed to auto replace misspelled words or have interactive replace sessions, there are already modules to do that.
 PySpelling is mainly meant automate reporting of spelling issues in different file types.
 So if you are looking for a find and replace spelling tool, this isn't for you.

-PySpelling allows you to create a configuration file with different spelling tasks.
-Each spelling task defines a file parser, files or folders to search, additional filters to apply, personal dictionaries to use etc. You can have as many different spelling tasks as you like covering a variety of different file types.
-When run, PySpelling will iterate through all of them report the misspellings found.

 ## Motivation

-Aspell is a very good spell check tool that comes with various filters, but the filters aren't as flexible as I would have liked, and are limited to what is shipped with the tool.
+Aspell is a very good spell check tool that comes with various filters, but the filters are limited in types and aren't as flexible as I would have liked.
 I mainly wanted to provide an automated spell check tool that I could run locally and in continuous integration environments like Travis CI.
-But configuring Aspell to only scan what I wanted was awkward at times.
-I use Markdown for documents, and they get converted to HTML.
-Scanning Markdown directly can pick up lots of content I didn't want to spell check, and can be awkward to try and configure context filters via Aspell to avoid all said content, so HTML was better.
-Unfortunately, Aspell's ability to filter tags is limited to tag names, and cannot avoid specific attributes like classes, so I had dirty my Markdown syntax at times by wrapping content in `<nospell>` tags which was undesirable.
+Scanning HTML was sometimes frustrating as I would want to simply ignore a tag with a specific class.
+Yes you can wrap your content in something like `<nospell></nospell>`, but since my document sources are in Markdown, it would dirty up my Markdown source, and directly spell checking the Markdown was quite a bit more difficult to ignore types of content.

 PySpelling was created to work around Aspell's searching shortcomings by creating a wrapper around Aspell that could be extended to handle more advanced kinds of situations.
 If I wanted to filter out specific HTML tags with specific IDs or class names, PySpelling can do it.
 If I want to scan Python files for docstrings, but also avoid content within a docstring that is wrapped in backticks, I can do that.
-Additionally, I wanted to leverage existing modules that are already highly aware of certain file type's context to save me from writing complex lexers and parsers.
-The sacrifice is fine tracking of where a misspelled word is ans many of the libraries augment the buffer under search, but all I care about is what words in a file are misspelled.
+Additionally, I wanted to leverage existing Python modules that are already highly aware of certain file type's context to save me from writing complex lexers and parsers.
+The sacrifice is fine tracking of where a misspelled word is and many of the libraries augment the buffer under search, but all I care about is what words in a file are misspelled.
+So with PySpelling, I can quickly write a plugin to parse a file or filter the content in an automated process.

-For instance, it's much easier to spell check a Markdown file once it is in HTML form.
-Instead of being aware of all the different Markdown syntax, you HTML is just tags.
-So converting Markdown to HTML, and then scanning the HTML is a much easier filtering process.
-But because the entire buffer is augmented in translation, history of lines and column positions is lost in conversion, but since all I want to do is identify the words, losing that history is okay.
-PySpelling allows you to create plugins that leverage existing Python Modules for parsing a file's context so you don't have to write your own elaborate parser unless you want to.
-To parse HTML, you can just run it through BeatifulSoup, lxml, or whatever else you prefer.

 ## Installing